yuvalmGS/gigaspaces-wiki-jekyll/xap97net/object-metadata.markdown

 # Mapping

 By default, the name of the class in the space is the fully-qualified class name (i.e. including namespace), and the properties/fields names in the space equal to the .NET name.
 In some cases, usually in interoperability scenarios, you may need to map your .NET class name and properties to different names in the space.
-You can do that using the `AliasName` property on `\ajepaaaSpaceClass\ajepbbb` and `\ajepaaaSpaceProperty\ajepbbb`.
+You can do that using the `AliasName` property on `\[SpaceClass\]` and `\[SpaceProperty\]`.
 For example, the following .NET Person class contains mapping to an equivalent Java Person class:

 {% highlight java %}
 namespace MyCompany.MyProject